-Fortran TQGCOM(NCOM, NAMES, IWSG, IWSE)

-C-interface tq_gcom(TC_INT num,tc_components_strings components,TC_INT iwsg,TC_INT iwse);

-Full name: Get System Component.

-Purpose: Get components of a system

-Comments: The number of components are returned in NCOM and their names are returned in NAMES.
+Fortran TQGCOM(NCOM, NAMES, IWSG, IWSE) C-interface tq_gcom(TC_INT num,tc_components_strings components,TC_INT iwsg,TC_INT iwse); Full name: Get System Component.
+Get System Component.
+Purpose: Get components of a system Get components of a system Comments: The number of components are returned in NCOM and their names are returned in NAMES.
 They are returned in an internal sequential order of the TQ-Interface.
 In other subroutines one must in some cases use the index of a component rather than the name.
-"TQGSCI" on the next page

-Arguments Arguments

-Name Туре Value set on call or returned

-NCOM Integer Return the current number of components.
+"TQGSCI" on the next page Arguments Name Туре Value set on call or returned NCOM Integer Return the current number of components.
 NAMES Character24 array Return the current names of components.

-IWSG Integer array Workspace

-IWSE Integer array Workspace
+IWSG Integer array Workspace IWSE Integer array Workspace